sblenkhorne/pyTankGame/README.md

 Available Commands
 -----------------------------------------------------------------

-You can set the name of your tank that will be shown in the game by issuing the following command:
-my_tank.set_Name(yourName) - Where yourName is a string.
+You can set the name of your tank that will be shown in the game by issuing the following command: my_tank.set_Name(yourName) - Where yourName is a string.

-You can set the level of difficulty for your enemy AI to practice against.
-my_tank.set_enemy_lvl(1) - sets the enemy AI to the easiest level All other tanks are set to this level if more than 2 players
+You can set the level of difficulty for your enemy AI to practice against. my_tank.set_enemy_lvl(1) - sets the enemy AI to the easiest level All other tanks are set to this level if more than 2 players

 1 - enemy just sits there; does not shoot
 2 - enemy drives in a circle; does not shoot
-3 - enemy navigates the map, but does not shoot
+3 - enemy tries to follow you; does not shoot
-4 - enemy navigates the map and tries to shoot you
+4 - enemy tries to follow you and shoot you

 ## Movement Commands